White-tailed tropicbird: Behavior

 The white-tailed tropicbird feeds mainly on flying fish, squid and crabs.
 It catches its prey by diving from height of up to 20 meters, as do gannets.
 However, flying fish are caught in flight.
 It usually feeds in pairs.
 Prey is often detected by hovering above the surface as the bird swallows it before taking off.

 Conservation status

 Population trends are unknown.
 In Mexico it is not under any category of protection, and no specific conservation programs for these tropicbirds are known.
 However, the species is found in various conservation programs as an American waterfowl.
 It is recommended to conduct studies on the biology of this species at sea, as well as monitoring of breeding colonies.
 Globally it is considered a species of Least Concern.

 Folklore

 The ancient Chamorro people called the white-tailed tropicbird utak or itak, and believed that when it screamed over a house it meant that someone would soon die or that an unmarried girl was pregnant.
-Its call would kill anyone who didn't believe in it.
+Its call would kill anyone who did not believe in it.
 Chamorro fishermen would find schools of fish by watching them.